ayush-09/Face_Mask_Detector/README.md

 - [Matplotlib](https://pypi.org/project/matplotlib/)

 ## Prerequisites
-All the dependencies and required libraries are included in the file
+All the dependencies and required libraries are included in the file <code>requirements.text</code>
+For live demo simply download my model and face detector and run the <code>video streaming.py</code>
+Clone my repo and install the libraries and the run the <code>face mask detection.py</code> for the image output and <code>video streaming.py</code> for __real-time detection__.

 ## Building Model